pingiun/BAPC2018-website/index.md

 ### During the contest

-The scorebord will be available live during the contest [here](/results.html).
-A livestream of the award ceremony will be available on the homepage after the contest itself has ended.
+The scorebord will be available during the contest via a livestream and a web version, accessible via the button below on the day of the contest.
+The jury's solution presentation and the award ceremony will also be livestreamed.

+<center><button type="submit" id="live-button" class="btn btn-lg btn-primary" onclick="location.href='/live';" disabled>View livestream and scoreboard</button></center><br/>

 ### Semi-live and live contest for non-participants